 Fundamental #5: Never Stop Testing

 The real secret ingredient to a winning landing page is meticulous testing.
 You want to test everything from the design format, font, subscription box, to the graphic images.
 The most impactful elements will probably be the headline and offer, so you should start there.
-Split testing will work but using multivariate testing tools will help you find the winning elements faster.
+Split testing will work but using multivariate data testing through reliable statistics software programs or tools will help you find the winning elements faster.